Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 It can also be separate property owned by either party before marriage or moving into a community property state that both of you agreed to convert into community property.

-Additionally, it may be any property that cannot be clearly determined to belong to one spouse or the other.
+Additionally, it may include any property that can’t be clearly determined to belong to one spouse or the other.

 Is an LLC community property?